cybozu-go/pod-security-admission/docs/design.md

 - Validating webhook for `Restricted`
 - Mutating webhook for `Restricted`

-Why didn't we target `Privileged` pods for webhooks?
+Why didn't we provide webhooks for `Privileged`?
 Some privileged pods, such as CNI plugins, DNS and other system pods, need to be started before admission webhooks.
 If those pods are webhook targets, there will be a problem that those pods cannot be launched.
+Therefore, we will achieve `Privileged` by not applying webhooks.

 How to specify the group of Pods to which each policy is applied
 ----------------------------------------------------------------